RaulLzn/notion-desktop-reborn/README.md

-# Notion Desktop for Linux v2.0
+# Notion Desktop Reborn v2.0

 A desktop application for [Notion](https://notion.so) with **visual tab support** and **full Linux keyboard shortcuts**.